sfc-gh-dwilczak/tutorials/docs/apps/native/traditional/index.md

     ```

 ###  Example V3 - Streamlit
 For this example we'll add a streamlit application to our application so users can visulize the data we have shared with them.
-In this we'll upload the [V3 files](#) and then run the code.
+In this we'll upload the [V3 files](https://sfc-gh-dwilczak.github.io/tutorials/apps/native/traditional/#download) and then run the code.

 === ":octicons-image-16: Code"

-    ```bash linenums="1"
+    ```sql linenums="1"
     -- Upload V3 files to the stage. drop application snowflake_application;